About Critical AI

 | Author response | Letter or comment | Linked, citable response object |

-| Reuse | Human reading | Search, API, dashboards, synthesis reports |
+| Reuse | Human reading | Search, API, JSON exports, synthesis |

-| Transparency | Editorial masthead | Model card, audit trail, editor approval, source-access note |
+| Transparency | Editorial masthead | Model card, audit trail, automated integrity gate, source-access note |

 The value is not simply that AI drafts critique faster.
 It is that AI lets critique become structured scholarly infrastructure.